Gloomhaven: Sequel

 In 2020, Frosthaven was launched as a standalone sequel sold initially via a Kickstarter campaign.
-The campaign raised almost $13 million, making it the highest ever funded campaign for a game on the platform, from over 83,000 backers.
+The campaign raised almost $13 million from over 83,000 backers, making it most-funded campaign for a game on the platform, until it was surpassed by the Cosmere Roleplaying Game in August 2024.
 The game is set in a small northern outpost that mercenaries are struggling to protect.
 Childres changed several aspects of the game's story and setting to address cultural bias.

 Frosthaven was scheduled to ship for Kickstarter backers in September 2022.